A quick pop quiz for you.

 This is quite common when pharmaceutical brands introduce a new brand of product (often their own name brand) in order to capture market share of high-demand pharmaceuticals.

-Use of demarketing as a strategy is also common amongst grocery chains, as a way to deal with consumer demand outpacing product supply.
+The use of demarketing as a strategy is also common amongst grocery chains, as a way to deal with consumer demand outpacing product supply.

 This is common around holidays or when seasonal demand for fruits or vegetables exceeds the available supply.